A fully integrated supply chain – from source to destination

 The HESC Project will adopt well-developed technology already used around the world, including in Australia.
 It will also bring new technologies to Australia that have been exhaustively tested and successfully demonstrated in other countries, including Japan.

-A newly constructed hydrogen production plant located at the AGL Loy Yang Complex in the Latrobe Valley will produce hydrogen gas using technologies adapted specifically for Victorian brown coal.
+A newly constructed hydrogen production plant located at the AGL Loy Yang Complex in the Latrobe Valley produced hydrogen gas using technologies adapted specifically for Latrobe Valley coal and biomass.

 Latrobe Valley to Port of Hastings

-Hydrogen gas will be transported to a liquefaction and loading terminal at the Port of Hastings.
-Conventional high pressure tube trailer trucks will be used in the pilot phase.
+Hydrogen gas was transported to a liquefaction and loading terminal at the Port of Hastings.
+Conventional high pressure tube trailer trucks were used in the pilot phase.
 A pipeline is envisaged for the commercial phase.

 During the pilot phase the hydrogen was liquefied to a very low temperature, then shipped to a new hydrogen receiving terminal in Kobe, Japan on Suiso Frontier an innovative, world first carrier specifically developed for the task.
-Hydrogen has never been shipped in liquid form on this scale before.
+Hydrogen had never been shipped in liquid form on this scale before.

-Hydrogen gas will be produced at a newly constructed plant located at the AGL Loy Yang Complex in the Latrobe Valley.
+Hydrogen gas was produced at a newly constructed plant located at the AGL Loy Yang Complex in the Latrobe Valley.